christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \paragraph{Rebalancing.}

 Over time, the content and form of a data collection may change, and the distribution of data in the shards may deviate from the distribution originally assumed, especially if _scheme evolution_ occurs.
 In addition to that, the network of the sharded application itself could be reconfigured, for example, by adding data centers or upscaling machines, or in response to a failure or even as a temporary mitigation of a disaster that renders an entire data center unavailable.
 When this happens, the load on the shards is no longer balanced, resulting in overloaded shards that become slower, which in turn leads to an overall increase in latency and lower availability.
 To mitigate this, a sharded system must be continuously monitored and _rebalanced_ in response to such an event or even proactively when a specific trend is apparent.
 Rebalancing should ideally be done in such a way that users do not notice it, meaning it should not slow down the system or even reduce its availability [@weingartenzero]: rebalancing should not be part of the MTTR (Mean Time To Repair; for reference, see subsection [@sec:availability]).
 Avoiding shard keys closely coupled to actual record values and instead using consistent hashing algorithms to generate sharding keys generally allow for easier rebalancing [@lamping2014fast].

-\todo{TODO consistent hashing in Cassandra if sufficient time}

 \paragraph{Partitioning and Replication.}